ishuar/terraform-azure-workload-identity/examples/multiple-identities/README.md

 Refer to each individual module interfaces `multiple_service_account_identities`,`multiple_github_workflow_identities` and `combination_service_accounts_and_github_workflow_identities` for more details.

-> :info: Individual usage of Module for GitHub Workflow and Kubernetes Service Account Identities is recommended to simplify comfiguration and reduce blast radius.
+> :information\_source: Individual usage of Module for GitHub Workflow and Kubernetes Service Account Identities is recommended to simplify configuration and reduce blast radius.

 ## Requirements